Gangezilla/readings/languages/garbage-collection-in-go.md

   - This will mostly be discussing the mark sweep algorithm, point out that mark-sweep is an *indirect collection* algo, so it doesn't detect garbage, but identifies live objects and then concludes that what's left must be garbage.
   - Explain how tricolor works.
   - Explain why Golang picked this.
-  - Talk about how Go defragments the heap, explain what defragmentation is why its a problem how Go avoids it etc. note: you dont know this yet, so figure it out lol.
 - Find the point in the source code where the GC is terminated when the program is and say what happens when it is (i imagine we just bin the heap, but confirm this...)
 - Wrap up, i guess...